-The new MidWestOne Facility, One Place at Riverfront Crossings, has achieved LEED Gold certification from the United States Green Building Council.
+The new MidWestOne Facility, One Place at Riverfront Crossings, has achieved a LEED Gold certification from the United States Green Building Council.
 The LEED rating system is the foremost program for buildings, homes and communities that are designed, constructed, maintained and operated for improved environmental and human health performance.

 The 60,000 square foot building is was constructed in the European lineage harnessing passive and active energy concepts.
 High performance insulated windows, a solar panel array, and a geothermal heating and cooling system are a few of the features that help the building operate efficiently.
 The design team incorporated an array of sustainable design strategies, including: